ratal/mdfreader/README.md

 * Excel 95 to 2003 (needs xlwt, really slooow, be careful about data size)
 * Excel 2007/2010 (needs openpyxl, slow if not resampled data)
 * Matlab .mat (needs scipy.io)
 * MDF simplified file.
-It allows you to modify data, units, description and save it again
+It allows you to modify data, units, description and save it again.
 * Pandas dataframe(s) (only in command line, not in mdfconverter).
 One dataframe per raster.

 Compatibility: